Plans to link Europe by huge new 20,000km train network unveiled

 Starline plans to connect the UK by rail to destinations including Ukraine, Turkey and Portugal

-Starline, a blueprint by Copenhagen-based think tank 21st Europe, proposes a new European high-speed rail network to “make the continent feel whole again” by 2040.
+Starline, a blueprint by the Copenhagen-based think tank 21st Europe, proposes a new European high-speed rail network to “make the continent feel whole again”.

-Unveiled at 21st Europe’s first summit in Barcelona, Starline plans involve 22,000km of high-speed rail, connecting 39 stations across the continent at estimated speeds between 186 and 249 miles per hour.
+Unveiled at 21st Europe’s first summit in Barcelona, the Starline plans involve 22,000km of high-speed rail, connecting 39 stations across the continent at estimated speeds of between 186mph and 249mph.

-Designed in collaboration with studio Bakken & Bæck, the blue trains will mimic the European flag with stars along the sides of carriages.
+Designed in collaboration with studio Bakken & Bæck, the blue trains will be designed after the EU flag, with stars along the sides of the carriages.

-Train interiors will include quiet zones for focus, comfortable seating, family-friendly and cafe areas.
+Train interiors will include quiet zones for focus, comfortable seating, cafes and family-friendly areas.

 The network would be built on existing infrastructure with a fleet of trains crossing borders on five lines that run on a single timetable as “one seamless system”.

-Connecting cities like Kyiv, Bucharest, and Sofia into a seamless continental network, Starline aims to put Eastern Europe on the high-speed map.
+Connecting cities such as Kyiv, Bucharest and Sofia into a continental network, Starline aims to put Eastern Europe on the high-speed map.

 The focus is on linking countries rather than developing domestic rail with at least one station in every country on the network not “limited by political borders”.

-A proposed train ride from Helsinki to Berlin with Starline would take “just over five hours” while trips from Milan to Munich transform “into a high-frequency link between major economic centres”.
+A proposed train ride from Helsinki to Berlin with Starline would take “just over five hours” while trips from Milan to Munich would be turned into “a high-frequency link between major economic centres”.

-It says the new European rail network could ease demand on low-cost airlines for affordable, and more sustainable, journeys between capitals.
+It says the new European rail network could ease demand on low-cost airlines by offering affordable and more sustainable journeys between capitals.

-Plans to introduce the high-speed service are the “best chance” for Europe to meet its 2050 net-zero goals, cutting short-haul flights by up to 80 per cent, said the proposal.
+The proposal said the plans to introduce the high-speed service are the “best chance” for Europe to meet its 2050 net zero goals, cutting short-haul flights by up to 80 per cent.

 “Railways were always about more than transport,” said Kaave Pour, founder of 21st Europe.
 “They shaped economies, cultures, even national identities.
 Today, we need them to do the same for Europe.”